 The Stuff in Your Pockets6 of 9

 There is a delicate balance between being prepared for what can go wrong out on the road and lugging a suitcase's worth of stuff in your jersey pockets and saddle bag.
 Carrying something you'll likely never use?
 That's extra weight you have to account for.
 A full size hand pump, 28-ounce water bottles and three inner tubes are all going to slow you down.
-Pair down your gear so you only bring along the essentials, and carry smaller bottles that weigh less.
+Pare down your gear so you only bring along the essentials, and carry smaller bottles that weigh less.
 You can always find a place to fill those bottles up instead of carrying all that extra weight.

 Sloppy Shifting7 of 9

 Shifting at the right time can help you maintain forward momentum.
 This means shifting before a climb instead of waiting until you're on it, or before you slow down heading into a corner.
 But precise shifting also means your drivetrain is working correctly.
 If you try to shift and your bike doesn't find the gear you were hoping for right when you need it, it'll slow you down.
 Over time, cables stretch, derailleur springs wear and the teeth on your cassette eventually become round, so a regular tune-up is necessary to keep your bike shifting smoothly and on time.

 Even if you have a new, fairly expensive bike, there's a good chance you're still cruising around on entry-level wheels.
 The reason most companies include cheaper wheels on bikes is because it lowers the overall purchase price significantly.
 But with those cheaper wheels comes poor aerodynamics and an increase in rotational weight.
 While it won't be cheap, an upgrade in your wheels is one of the easiest ways to go faster while producing the same amount of power.